Covington Independent Public Schools

 Project Overview

-Covington Independent Public Schools was looking for a different, more transparent way to complete energy savings projects.
-Alvin Garrison, superintendent, and Eric Neff, personnel director, did extensive research on finding a qualified provider of guaranteed energy savings projects.
-Covington is the first district in the state of Kentucky to utilize the new Kentucky Purchasing Cooperative (KP) guaranteed energy savings price contract and, through a transparent, competitive selection process, awarded the $7,972,800 project to Performance Services.
+Covington Independent Public Schools sought a different, more transparent way to complete energy savings projects.
+Alvin Garrison, Superintendent, and Eric Neff, Personnel Director, did extensive research on finding a qualified provider of guaranteed energy savings projects.
+Covington was the first district in the state of Kentucky to utilize the new Kentucky Purchasing Cooperative (KPC) guaranteed energy savings price contract and, through a transparent, competitive selection process, awarded the $7,972,800 project to Performance Services.
 The benefits of the price contract delivery method include detailed engineering design, a defined scope before a contract, open-book pricing, and a flat cost structure without unnecessary markups.

 Download a Project Summary